tektoncd/community/teps/0003-tekton-catalog-organization.md

    indicate the name to display in the Tekton Hub, otherwise the name will be computed based on the task file name.

+4. Resources must include the annotaion "tekton.dev/category" to indicate the category associated with the resource e.g. git-clone task can have a category as tekton.dev/category: "git"

+    1. There should be only one category for a resource.
+Multiple categories are not allowed.

+    2. CI/Catlin should make sure that category is added for the task and there is only one category.
+Maintaining the category is the responsibility of the author.

+    3. If category is not added,Catlin should throw an error to add a category

+    4. The category should be added from the predefined category list

+    5. If users wants to add new categories to the predefined category list, the user should create a pull request to [config.yaml](https://github.com/tektoncd/hub/blob/master/config.yaml)

-4. Resources can include annotation "tekton.dev/tags" which is a comma separated tags associated with it e.g. kaniko task can have a tag: container-image, build-tool
+5. Resources can include annotation "tekton.dev/tags" which is a comma separated tags associated with it e.g. kaniko task can have a tag: container-image, build-tool

-5. Resources should include an annotation indicating the minimum version of Tekton Pipelines they are expected to be compatible with (format TBD)
+6. Resources should include an annotation indicating the minimum version of Tekton Pipelines they are expected to be compatible with (format TBD)

-6. Include a README, though they should defer to the resource’s description fields to do most of the heavy lifting.
+7. Include a README, though they should defer to the resource’s description fields to do most of the heavy lifting.
 The first line of the description could be the summary, followed by a blank line and then the body akin to a git commit message.

-7. They pass
+8. They pass
    [yamllint](https://github.com/tektoncd/catalog/issues/101)

-8. Additional yaml requirements can be enforced with [conftest](https://garethr.dev/2019/06/introducing-conftest/) as they are discovered
+9. Additional yaml requirements can be enforced with [conftest](https://garethr.dev/2019/06/introducing-conftest/) as they are discovered

-9. Referenced images are published to public registries and do not contain major known vulnerabilities
+10. Referenced images are published to public registries and do not contain major known vulnerabilities

-10. A [working
+11. A [working
    example](https://docs.google.com/document/d/1pZY7ROLuW47ymZYqUgAbxskmirrmDg2dd8VPATYXrxI/edit?ts=5e559121#heading=h.e9bh8qes6kh6)
    is included which uses all parameters and configurable values of the resource.